 Once the genes encoding various cytokines had been cloned, sufficient quantities of purified preparations became available for detailed studies on their structure and function.
 Cytokines generally have a molecular mass of less than 30 kDa.
-Structural studies have shown that the cytokines share a similar polypeptide fold, with four -helical regions (A-D) in which the firstand second helices and the third and fourth helices run roughly parallel to one another and are connected by loops.
+Structural studies have shown that the cytokines share a similar polypeptide fold, with four -helical regions (A-D) in which the first